BananaInternal/snapcraft-package/README.md

 ### Different Linux Distribution tests
 Verify that the snapcraft package allow to install the software on different Distributions.
-  * [] Ubuntu 18.10.
+  * [] Ubuntu 18.04 LTS.
 Reference Distribution.
 If it works on this, then tests on the other one.
-  * [] Ubuntu 18.04 LTS
+  * [] Ubuntu 18.10.
   * [] Ubuntu 16.04 LTS
   * [] Fedora 29
   * [] SUSE (latest version)